 While it may be difficult to hear an Alzheimer’s disease diagnosis, many patients and families are relieved to learn what’s behind their symptoms and any other changes they’ve experienced.

 Today more people are diagnosed with Alzheimer’s than ever before, and many can live with it for up to 20 years.
-Because the disease is progressive (meaning that it gradually worsens), people can improve their quality of life by being honest and prepared to face Alzheimer’s in all of its phases.
+Because the disease is progressive — meaning that the changes happen gradually — people can improve their quality of life by being prepared to face Alzheimer’s in all of its phases.

 Why tell me that I have a disease that’s not curable?

 “It’s a question we get all the time,” says Helena Chang Chui, MD, chair and professor of neurology, and director of the USC Memory and Aging Center at Keck Medicine of USC.
 “Over the years we’ve been gradually detecting these types of illnesses earlier and earlier, and I think with families there is always a debate.”

 (800) USC-CARE (800-872-2273)